TeyDew/Weather-App-Exemple/README.md

 ### Usage 🌍

-- Enter a location in the search bar to get the current weather information for that location.
+- Enter a location in the search bar.
-- The application displays details such as temperature, humidity, wind speed, and weather conditions.
-- You can toggle between Celsius and Fahrenheit units using the unit switcher.
 - Navigate through different tabs with smooth animations.
 - Use the search bar to find weather information for various locations.
-- Access the settings page to customize app preferences.
+- Access the settings page.

 ### Contributing 🤝